NachiketBa/Generative-AI-for-RL/README.md

 # Generative AI for RL: Mars Lander Problem

-> Variational Autoencoders (S-VAE and MI-VAE) trained to generate synthetic RL policy parameters for the Mars Lander problem, with and without wind.
+> Variational Autoencoders (S-VAE and MI-VAE) are trained to generate synthetic data for the Mars Lander problem.

 ---